Kirsten Harris-Talley: Seattle City Council

-From 2001 to 2012, Harris-Talley was the program manager of Cardea Services, a Seattle-based non-profit.
-She previously served for 51 days as a member of the Seattle City Council in 2017, following the appointment of Tim Burgess as mayor.
+She served for 51 days as a member of the Seattle City Council in 2017, following the appointment of Tim Burgess as mayor.
 She was appointed on October 6, 2017, and was succeeded by Teresa Mosqueda following the certification of election results on November 28.
+While in office, she co-sponsored and later voted for one of the first versions of the Seattle head tax, a bill that was rejected by the full council.